 Sometimes, your copywriter brief may be, well, very brief.
 When this is the case you have to either:

 Being a writer and doing your research means digging as deep as possible.
-Your goal is finding out as much relevant detail as you can from useful and reliable sources.
+Your goal is finding out as much relevant detail as possible from useful and reliable sources.
 Without the research phase you can’t do your job and write the thing.

 What my research process looks like